steffen-g/lenovo-a10/README.md

 Modified for rtl8723as and Lenovo A10 by Steffen Graf

 ####Building Kernel Module
-When arm-none-eabi- cross compiler is installed and kernel source is in ../kernel/ simply enter make and a kernel module will be built.
+When arm-linux-gnueabihf- cross compiler is installed and kernel source is in ../kernel/ simply enter make and a kernel module will be built.

 ```
 cd rtl8723as